On the Robustness of Second-Price Auctions in Prior-Independent Mechanism Design: Analysis of Minimax Regret for i.i.d. Valuations

 Second, we use Nature's optimality conditions for the worst-case distribution $\mathbf{F}^*$ to pin down the candidate optimal distribution of reserves $\Phi^*$.
 The crucial ansatz we make is that both distributions have the same support $[r^*,1]$.
 We require that the distribution $\mathbf{F}^*$ we derived is actually worst-case optimal for Nature.
-Because the regret expression in (Regret-$F$) only involves the marginal distribution, fixing $\Phi^*$, we show that pointwise optimization leads to simple optimality conditions for the worst-case marginal distribution $F^*$.
-By requiring that the worst-case marginal distribution is $F^*$, we obtain an ODE equation that pins down the distribution of reserve prices $\Phi^*$.
+Because the regret expression in \eqref{eq:regret-F} only involves the marginal distribution, fixing $\Phi^*$, we show that pointwise optimization leads to simple optimality conditions for the worst-case distribution $F^*$.
+By requiring that the worst-case distribution is $F^*$, we obtain an ODE equation that pins down the distribution of reserve prices $\Phi^*$.
 Lastly, we show that a unique $r^*$ is possible.
+In Appendix~\ref{app:sec:derive-candidates}, we give more details on our derivation of candidate mechanisms and distributions in the saddle point.

 Finally, once we have the candidate $m^* = \text{SPA}(\Phi^*)$ and $\mathbf{F}^*$, we formally verify the saddle inequalities in Section~\ref{subsec:proof-main-theorem}.
 Importantly, the saddle verification does not require any of the additional assumptions that we made to obtain the candidate saddle point and so the result yields the actual minimax optimal mechanism (in the space of all DSIC mechanisms) and its performance.